avasquez9999/Excel-Machine-Learning-Predicting-Lung-Cancer-Life-Expecancy/README.md

 Multiple Linear Regression (Best Model: Stepwise Selection)

-R² = 0.48 (Explains 48% of variance in mortality).
+R² = 0.48 (Explains 48% of the variance in mortality).
 RMSE = 19.05, MSE = 363.04 (Lowest error among models).
 Variables with p > 0.10 were excluded to ensure only statistically significant predictors were retained.

 K-Nearest Neighbors (kNN)

 Best K = 10, selected based on the lowest RMSE.
 Regression Tree (CART)

-Best Model: Minimum Error Tree, chosen based on MSE.
+Regression Tree: Minimum Error Tree chosen based on MSE rather, but fails to perform better than the linear regression model based on rmse.

 # Conclusion
 The analysis confirmed that socioeconomic factors significantly influence lung cancer mortality.
 The stepwise regression model performed the best, explaining 48% of the variance while minimizing prediction error.
 The strongest predictors—such as incidence rate, education level, and health coverage—were statistically significant (p < 0.10), reinforcing their importance in predicting lung cancer outcomes.
 These findings align with existing research, emphasizing the role of socioeconomic disparities in healthcare access and cancer mortality.